 Automated Testing: Improve Software Quality & Lower Costs

 In this guide, we’ll talk about the real cost of quality and the many ways in which automated testing can drive those costs down.
-We’ll also dive into some key testing strategies, including how to decide what to test, who should be in charge of testing, and the frequency of testing.
+We’ll also dive into some key testing strategies, including how to decide what to test, who should be in charge of testing, and how frequently you should test.

 How much does quality cost?

-Any developer knows that no bug fix is free.
-From the cost of labor to the cost of licensing, lab, energy and deployment, ensuring the quality of an application can send thousands of dollars and hours of productivity down the drain.
+Every developer knows that no bug fix is free.
+From the cost of labor to the costs of licensing, lab, energy, and deployment, ensuring the quality of an application can send thousands of dollars and hours of productivity down the drain.
 According to the 2018 Global Developer Report, more than half of respondents said they encounter the most delays during testing.
 These delays in testing can be expensive.
 The closer to production bugs are found, the higher the cost of fixing them.
-Multiple studies by software companies, academics and large banks have revealed the staggering financial differences in discovering bugs in production and discovering them in development.
+Multiple studies by software companies, academics, and large banks have revealed the staggering financial differences in discovering bugs in production and discovering them in development.
 According to a study performed by Bank of America:

 - Discovering a bug in development is the least expensive.
 Fixing this bug would cost about five hours and $390.
 If a test fails in development, the code and its implications are still fresh in the developer’s mind, allowing them to solve the issue quickly and continue pushing toward the release date.

 - Discovering a bug in quality assurance (QA) is about 30 times more expensive to fix, costing up to 127 hours and $11,700.
 This huge jump in cost is due to the extra time and effort it takes to fix.
 The QA person has to report the bug to the senior manager, and the senior manager has to assign the fix to a developer.
-Switching context, taking the developer away from his current sprint and back to a feature he previously wrote is time-consuming and can potentially impact the current sprint.
+Taking the developer away from their current sprint and back to a feature they previously wrote is time-consuming and can potentially impact the current sprint.

 The role of CI/CD

 CI tools allow you to automate the entire process from development to production and test throughout the process.
-It also allows you to pull all of the changes made by different developers and put them together to create a master version of the application.
+It also allows you to compile all of the changes made by different developers into a master version of the application.
 Finding bugs early on requires testing each of these commits against the master branch.
-And in the basic software world, manually testing each of these commits on separate machines may run great.
+And in the basic software world, manually testing each of these commits on separate machines may be fine.